Monday, September 24, 2018

 With several surprises and some suspense, this is a well-written page-turner.
 There is the just right amount of angst as Sam fights his growing feelings for Aileen.
 It was refreshing to read the tastefully written, clean romance scenes.
 Would Sam and Aileen finally admit their love for each other?
 The author did a wonderful job with character development and description of life in the late 1800’s.
 A highly recommended five star read!"

-Layne Lancaste
+Layne Lancaster

 Sometime this summer I have a new book, The Art Appraiser and The Lawman coming out.